han190/PE-Fortran/README.md

 Here is what I plan to do in the future.

 - [x] Organize folders, use Shell scripts to compile codes.
-- [ ] Test code with Intel Fortran compiler.
-Write a wrapper for it.
 - [ ] Use a build tool, for example [Meson](https://mesonbuild.com/) to wrap
     all the codes.
 - [ ] Write a wiki page to clearly explain the algorithms, Fortran features, or